ratan-lab/BaitSTR/README.md

 motif that is repeated in the STR, the  0-based [start,end) coordinates for the STR in the contig.

-The expected output should contain 3 contigs, each one containing the flanking region around a motif in the dataset.
+The expected output should contain 1 contig, containing the flanking region around a motif in the dataset.